-5 OTHER INCOME
+5 OTHER (EXPENSE) INCOME

-2022 USD 2021 USD
+2023 USD 2022 USD

+Foreign exchange loss, net Gain on termination of lease (63,892) 9,789 (31,905)

-Foreign exchange (loss)/gain, net Gain on disposal of office equipment Share of gain on fair valuation (Note 17) (31,905) 714 2,594,123 7,781 - -
+Gain on disposal of office equipment - - 714

+Share of gain on fair valuation (Note 17) - 2,594,123

+Others 11,493 -

-2,562,932 7,781
+(42,610) 2,562,932

-The share of gain on fair valuation is allocated by Affle (India) Limited ("AIL"), intermediate parent company of the Company.
+The share of gain on fair valuation during the previous financial year is allocated by Affle (India) Limited ("AIL"), intermediate parent company of the Company.
 The fair valuation gain relates to call options derivative recognised as financial asset measured at fair value through profit or loss in AIL, derived from acquisition of Talent Unlimited Online Services Private Limited ("Bobble") and exclusive monetization agreement for Bobble's intellectual property in the previous financial year.
 Since the intellectual property integrates with the platform that is owned and developed by the Company, part of the fair valuation gain was allocated to the Company.